anelda/bigspring-hugo/content/english/_index.md

     content : "We conduct research to learn more about the target audience and their context to help you customise training solutions, content and approaches that will be most suitable."

   # service item loop
-  - title : "Localisation and contextualisation of learning resources and training approaches"
+  - title : "Localisation of learning resources and training approaches"
     images:
     - "images/service2.svg"
     content : "Evidence-based support with localisation and contextualisation of learning resources and training interventions enable you to facilitate optimal learning experiences."